Top

 Elder Neglect

-San Jose Elder Neglect Lawyers
+San Jose Elder Neglect Attorney

 At Needham Kepner & Fish LLP, we assist clients in obtaining compensation for the damages caused by negligent caregivers, long-term care facilities and nursing homes.
 Neglect in nursing homes and assisted-living facilities may result in catastrophic injury and even death.
 That is why it is urgent that you seek legal representation from an elder neglect lawyer if you suspect that you or your loved one are suffering from neglect or abuse.